-This Advanced Casing Design course is a three-day tubular fundamentals course including basic concepts of axial, burst, and collapse in addition to more advanced theory on biaxial, triaxial, and thermal loads including Annular Pressure Build-up (APB) and wellhead movement.
-This is a theory course and includes hand calculations and exercises.
-Participants are recommended to complete this course prior to taking a StressCheck™ or WellCat™ course.
-This course is ideal for drilling engineers and engineers requiring tubular theory fundamentals.
+This Advanced Casing Design course is a tubular fundamentals course including basic concepts of axial, burst, and collapse in addition to more advanced theory on biaxial, triaxial, and thermal loads including Annular Pressure Build-up (APB) and wellhead movement.
+This is a theoretical course and includes hand calculations and exercises.
+Participants are advised to complete this course prior to taking a StressCheck™ or WellCat™ course.

 Casing Design Philosophy

 Casing/Tubing Types and Functions